tr1xem/AWCC/README.md

 > that will run it as a user and will not require root privileges
 > to run it.

+## Keybinding To G-Key

+Copy the script from `scripts/main.py` to a desired location and install `evdev` package from pip or aur then run the script with `python3 main.py`.
+This will make your G-Key and Light Key work as it used to work in Windows.

 # Usage

 ```bash